readthedocs/readthedocs.org/docs/user/science.rst

 Let's explore the overlap between features needed for software documentation and for instance academic writing.
 Here's a brief overview of some of the features that people in science and academic writing love about the many tools used on Read the Docs:

-🪄 Easy to use
+.. dropdown:: 🪄 Easy to use
+    :open:

     You don't have to be a programmer.
 Use familiar Markdown-derived syntax and write your formulas with LaTeX.

-🔣 Formulas and proofs
+.. dropdown:: 🔣 Formulas and proofs

     Use symbols familiar from math and physics, build advanced proofs.

-🧮 Results directly imported
+.. dropdown:: 🧮 Results computed

     Graphs, tables etc. are computed when the latest version of your website is built.
 Your results can be directly imported in their latest versions.

+.. dropdown:: 📊 Maps, graphs, plots and more

+    Present results with plots, graphs, images and let users interact directly with your datasets and algorithms.

-📐 Widgets, widgets and more widgets
+.. dropdown:: 📐 Widgets, widgets and more widgets

     Design your science project's layout and components with widgets from a rich eco-system of Open Source extensions built for many purposes.

-📊 Maps, graphs, plots and more
-  Present results with plots, graphs, images and let users interact directly with your datasets and algorithms.
-📚 Bibliographies and external links
+.. dropdown:: 📚 Bibliographies and external links

     Maintain bibliography databases directly as code and have external links automatically verified.

-📜 Modern themes and classic PDF outputs
+.. dropdown:: 📜 Modern themes and classic PDF outputs

     Use the latest state-of-the-art themes for web and have PDFs and e-book formats automatically generated.

-⚙️ Automatic builds
+.. dropdown:: ⚙️ Automatic builds

     Build and publish your project for every addition in Git.
 Preview changes via Pull Requests.
 Receive notifications when something is wrong.

-💬 Collaboration and community
+.. dropdown:: 💬 Collaboration and community

     Easy access for readers to suggest changes via GitHub, GitLab etc.

-🔎 Search Engine Optimization
+.. dropdown:: 🔎 Search Engine Optimization

     Don't reinvent SEO: Have SEO handled jointly by the combined best-practices from Sphinx, its themes and Read the Docs hosting.

-🌱 Grow your own solutions
+.. dropdown:: 🌱 Grow your own solutions

     The eco-system is Open Source and makes it accessible for anyone with Python skills to build their own extensions.

 We want science communities to use Read the Docs and to be part of the documentation community 💞